Effects of $p$-wave Interactions on Borromean Efimov Trimers in Heavy-Light Fermi Systems: Conclusions

 \section{Conclusions}

 To summarize, we examined the impact of $p$-wave fermion-fermion interactions on Efimov physics in three-particle systems comprised of two heavy fermions with identical masses $M$ and a lighter particle with mass $m$, where the mass ratios were greater than 13.6.
 Our analysis employed a single-channel Lennard-Jones interaction featuring long-range two-body van der Waals potentials.
 We focused primarily on the borromean regime, where the ground-state trimer with $L^{\pi}=1^{-}$ symmetry exists in the absence of dimers.
 The critical value of the interspecies $s$-wave scattering length $a_{c}$ at which the borromean state appears for several two-component particle systems is studied.
 We find that with negligible $p$-wave fermion-fermion interaction, $a_{c}$ is universally determined by the van der Waals radius and mass ratio $M/m$.
 Evidence for the universality of the critical value has emerged from our tests of different $s$-wave poles of two-body Lennard-Jones potentials.
-Our calculations demonstrated the influence of $p$-wave fermion-fermion interactions on the value of the critical interspecifies scattering length.
+However, van der Waals universality no longer holds in the presence of p-wave fermion-fermion interactions.
+Our calculation shows that the critical interspecies scattering length $a_{c}$ depend on the short details of fermion-fermion p-wave interaction.
+Notably, results obtained at the first $p$-wave pole of fermion-fermion interaction may vary in real systems featuring multiple two-body bound states.
 The formation of the borromean state is promoted in the presence of attractive interactions between the two fermions.
 We also demonstrated that $p$-wave Efimov effects persist even at the $p$-wave unitary limit of the fermion-fermion interaction.